-Domestic violence is defined as physical, mental, verbal, emotional, sexual and financial abuse that takes place within an intimate relationship.
+Domestic violence is defined as physical, mental, verbal, emotional, sexual, and financial abuse that takes place within an intimate relationship.
 Domestic violence and abuse can happen to anyone, man or woman, whether it is husband and wife, boyfriend and girlfriend or to someone in a same-sex relationship.
-In fact, one in four women and one in ten men have experienced domestic violence in their intimate relationships.
+In fact, one in four women and one in seven men have experienced domestic violence in their intimate relationships.

 If you are concerned or struggling to find ways to help yourself or your loved ones that might be in this situation, here are some ways you can help:

 Domestic violence is a scary situation to go through, but you don’t have to do it alone.
 Centerstone participates in the National Domestic Violence Hotline and offers a variety of mental health services to support survivors and children.
-Give us a call at 1-877-HOPE123 or visit us at centerstone.org for more information.
+Call us at 1-877-HOPE123 for more information about our counseling services.